Skip to main content

 Lactose is the milk sugar or the carbohydrate content of milk.
 The amount of lactose (milk sugar) in human milk is higher than in any other species.
 It is needed for the much greater brain development that human beings have over animals.
 The larger proportion of protein and minerals in cow’s milk is needed for the much larger body of that animal.

-All mammals in the animal kingdom including humans stop producing the lactase enzyme at the age when they are weaned from their mothers.
+All mammals in the animal kingdom, including humans, stop producing the lactase enzyme at the age when they are weaned from their mothers.
 70 – 90% of the world population do not produce lactase.
 Consequently, lactose cannot be broken down into its monosaccharide components, glucose and galactose.
-Lactose then stays in the intestinal tract, fermenting and feeding certain bacteria that produce large amount s of methane, carbon dioxide and hydrogen gas causing flatulence and abdominal discomfort.
-So if you are “Lactose Intolerant” you are really considered normal!
+Lactose then stays in the intestinal tract, fermenting and feeding certain bacteria that produce large amounts of methane, carbon dioxide, and hydrogen gas causing flatulence and abdominal discomfort.
+So, if you are “Lactose Intolerant” you are really considered normal!

-Raw Milk which is not readily available through conventional grocery stores contains significant amounts of the enzyme lactase necessary to digest lactose.
-The pasteurization process destroys most enzymes in dairy and creates what is known as a “dead” food (food without enzyme activity).
+Raw Milk, which is not readily available through conventional grocery stores, contains significant amounts of the enzyme lactase, necessary to digest lactose.
+The pasteurization process destroys most enzymes in dairy and creates, what is known as, a “dead” food (food without enzyme activity).

 Allergies & Mucus